 |Sony U3 – New Model||96.7 MB/s||56.2 MB/s||49.11 MB/s||Amazon|

 Fujifilm X-H1 Best Memory Cards

 From looking at the results you can see that UHS-II cards are more than twice as fast as UHS-I cards.
-Also, there is a huge difference between the good, more expensive UHS-II cards vs the cheaper brands or models.
+There is also a huge difference between the good, more expensive UHS-II cards vs. the cheaper brands or models.

 Does this speed matter in the real world?
 It depends.
-If you are doing a lot of bursting you will really enjoy having a faster UHS-II cards.
+If you are doing a lot of bursting you will really enjoy having a faster UHS-II card.
 I’ve personally found that you don’t always need the fastest UHS-II cards you can buy for the X-H1.
 Even a good UHS-I will perform well if you’re doing a moderate amount of bursting.
-For example when I shoot street photography, I set my camera to a slow burst speed and I’ll usually not blast of more than 8 shots at a time.
-In these situations a 60-70MB/s is more than capable of keeping up.
+For example, when I shoot street photography, I set my camera to a slow burst speed, and I’ll usually not blast more than 8 shots at a time.
+In these situations, a 60-70MB/s is more than capable of keeping up.

 Fujifilm X-H1 Top 3 Recommended Memory Cards